DaveTrev/Whats-the-Weather/README.md

 - [Heroku](https://heroku.com) to deploy the website.
 - [OpenWeatherMap](https://openweathermap.org/) The site that I am using their API
 - [Ci Python Linter](https://pep8ci.herokuapp.com/) to check python code
-- [Stack Overflow](https://stackoverflow.com/) Stack Overflow was one of the websites used for resolving issues with code.
 - [diagrams.net](https://www.diagrams.net/) for making the flowchart for the app.
 - [lunapic](https://www12.lunapic.com/editor/) for my README banner and editing of screen grab images.
 - [cssgradient.io](https://cssgradient.io/) to help create the gradient background on heroku